nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 ---

-## 9. Simulated Help Desk Scenarios
+## 9. Help Desk Scenarios

-To reinforce Active Directory administration skills, I completed several common help desk tasks.

-### New Employee Onboarding
+### New Employee

-Created a new employee account, placed the user into the HR Organizational Unit, and assigned the appropriate security group.
+Created a new HR employee and assigned the correct Organizational Unit and security group.

 ![New User Onboarding](screenshots/20-new-user-onboarding.png)

----

 ### Employee Offboarding

-Disabled a former employee account and moved it into a Disabled Users Organizational Unit.
+Disabled a user account and moved it into the Disabled Users OU.

 ![Disabled User](screenshots/21-disabled-user.png)